Click here to

 When choosing your nursing degree, take some time to research which area of nursing you’d prefer to go into.
 There are different avenues you can align yourself with that work with specific groups of people.

-Nursing roles can be quite competitive so, studying a degree in a targeted area can help employers see you have the skills they need.
+Nursing roles can be quite competitive, so studying a degree in a targeted area can help employers see you have the skills they need.

 There are many avenues of nursing you can work in, but university degrees are generally split into: